Azure/azure-iot-cli-extension/README.md

 #### 1.c) Package from source method

-You can create a wheel package locally from source.
+You can create a wheel package locally from source to be used in Azure CLI.

-To build the wheel locally, ensure you have the `wheel` package installed i.e. `pip install wheel`.
+To build the wheel locally, ensure you have the Python `wheel` package installed i.e. `pip install wheel`.
 Then run `python setup.py bdist_wheel` where the current directory is the extension root.
-Wheel package would be generated in `dist` folder
+The wheel (with .whl suffix) will be generated and available in the new `dist` folder.

 Now follow the local package installation method.